HEALTH

 Legumes such as lentils, chickpeas, and kidney beans are rich in zinc and a great source of plant-based protein.
 These nutrients help maintain healthy eyes and support overall vision.
 Add legumes to your diet by including them in soups, stews, salads, or as a base for vegetarian dishes.

-Other Tips to Maintain Eye Health
+Additional Tips to Maintain Eye Muscle Strength

 While a balanced diet rich in eye-healthy nutrients is crucial, there are other steps you can take to protect your vision and maintain overall eye health.